 In the interview with Lee, Joe explains what has changed in the use of content marketing and how his work with content as a marketing asset evolved.
 Of course, he also provides some content marketing tips!
 However, most of all he stresses the importance of having a good content marketing strategy.

-Joe Pulizzi, who coined the term content marketing, sees a significant correction in paid media and more attention for owned media and corporate storytelling.
+Joe Pulizzi sees a significant correction in paid media and more attention for owned media and corporate storytelling.
 However, there is still a lot of training, education and culture change to do.
 Pulizzi believes we ain’t seen nothing yet regarding content marketing.

 Content marketing strategy considerations